Hidden Integrality and Semi-random Robustness of SDP Relaxation for Sub-Gaussian Mixture Model: Proof of Theorems and

-Note that each $X_{ja}-\lambda_{ja}$ is an independent zero-mean sub-Gaussian random variable and the squared sub-Gaussian norm of $L_{\M}$ is at most $C_{\psi_{2}}\sum_{j,a}\rho_{ja}^{2}M_{ja}$ where $C_{\psi_{2}}>0$ is a universal constant.
-We apply Hoeffding inequality (Lemma \ref{lem:hoeffding}) to bound the probability on the RHS of (\ref{eq:double union bd on normal-1-1-2}):
+By assumption, the $Z_{ja}$'s are independent zero-mean sub-Gaussian random variables, so the squared sub-Gaussian norm of the sum $L(\M,\b)$ is at most $C_{\psi_{2}}\sum_{j,a}\rho_{ja}^{2}M_{ja}$ where $C_{\psi_{2}}>0$ is a universal constant.
+We can therefore apply Hoeffding's inequality (Lemma \ref{lem:hoeffding}) to bound each summand on the RHS of (\ref{eq:double union bd on normal}):

-where $c>0$ is a universal constant.
-Plugging this back to (\ref{eq:double union bd on normal-1-1-2}), we have for each $t\in\left[m\right]$,
+where $c_{0}>0$ is a universal constant.
+Plugging this back to (\ref{eq:double union bd on normal}), we have for each $t\in\left[\num\right]$: